ulab-team/ulabsite/content/publication/2024-dusun-jth-causalmediation/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Transport & Health*, (38)"
+publication: "_Journal of Transport & Health_"
-publication_short: "J. Transp Health"
+publication_short: ""

 # Summary.
 An optional shortened abstract.
 summary: This research aims to unravel the pathways linking transport with eudaimonic wellbeing among older people, considering the mediating role of social and environmental factors.